SAP-samples/sap-tech-bytes/README.md

   - Introduction If you are a JavaScript developer then you have multiple options and frameworks for connecting to and working with SAP HANA databases.
 It’s easy to be overwhelmed with too many options, some of which even seem to be overlapping in functionality.
 In this blog post series, I’d like to ...
 - [SAP Tech Bytes: Running a UI5 app with an express server and deploying it to Cloud Foundry](https://blogs.sap.com/?p=1493427) by Nicolai Geburek (Fri Feb 18 2022)
   - In this SAP Tech Byte I will describe how to run a UI5 app with an express server and deploy it to the Cloud Foundry environment.
 You might wonder why one should use express to serve a UI5 app instead of using the UI5 Tooling (e.g. running “ui5 serve”, which ...
-- [SAP Tech Bytes: btp CLI - new home for configuration](https://blogs.sap.com/?p=1492643) by DJ Adams (Thu Feb 17 2022)
-  - Be informed about updates to where the btp CLI configuration is stored by default.
-This post relates directly to the SAP Tech Bytes: btp CLI – managing configuration post, and provides a brief update to the information in there.
-Latest version Since that post, the btp CLI has gone through ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos